-Information extraction [1, 2] has drawn much attention in recent years because of the explosive growth in the number of web pages.
-It is the study of extracting structured beliefs from unstructured online texts to populate knowledge bases.
-Thanks to the long-term efforts made by experts, crowdsouring and even machine learning techniques, several web-scale knowledge repositories, such as Wordnet^[1], Freebase^[2] and NELL^[3], have been built.
-Among these knowledge repositories, WordNet [3] and Freebase [4, 5] follow the RDF format [6] that represents each belief as a triplet, i.e. $\langle head\ entity, relation, tail\ entity \rangle$, but NELL [7] goes a step further to extend each triplet with a relation mention which is a snatch of extracted free text to indicate the corresponding relation.
-Here we take a belief recorded in NELL as an example: $\langle city: caroline, citylocatedinstate, stateor province: maryland, county and state of <math>\rangle$, in which county and state of is the mention between the head entity city: caroline, and the tail entity stateor province: maryland, to indicate the relation citylocatedinstate.
+machine learning techniques, several web-scale knowledge repositories, such as Wordnet1, Freebase2 and NELL3, have been built.
+Among these knowledge repositories, WordNet [Miller 1995] and Freebase [Bollacker et al. 2007; Bollacker et al. 2008] follow the RDF format [Klyne and Carroll 2005] that represents each belief as a triplet, i.e. $\langle head\ entity, relation, tail\ entity \rangle$, but NELL [Carlson et al. 2010a] goes a step further to extend each triplet with a relation mention which is a snatch of extracted free text to indicate the corresponding relation.
+Here we take a belief recorded in NELL as an example: $\langle city: caroline, citylocatedinstate, stateor province: maryland, county\ and\ state\ of \rangle$, in which county and state of is the mention between the head entity city: caroline, and the tail entity stateor province: maryland, to indicate the relation citylocatedinstate.
 In some cases, NELL also provides the confidence of each belief automatically learnt by machines.